geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 But yeah.
 Yeah.
 Maybe the code base is too big.

 ##### **Qazalin** [[00:27:31](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1651)]
-So yeah, I'll...
+So yeah, I'll..
 Oh, cool.

 ##### **Nimlgen** [[00:27:36](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1656)]
 Maybe the code base is too big.
 Maybe the code base is too big.
 Yeah.
 Yeah.
 So I'm still going to do some runs this week to make sure that it's stable and it's ready for LAMA training.
 And yeah, also I'll reduce speed.
-I started...
+I started..
 I've started to work on XGMI, like instead of PCI SDMA.
-But...
+But..
 No results yet.
 So yeah.
-I'll...
+I'll..
 I'll look into these.

 ##### **Chenyu** [[00:28:10](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1690)]
 Cool.